infovirtuel/Atera-Report-Generator/README.md

 :x: harmonisation of report rows and labels for teams/pdf/ui/csv

+:white_check_mark: Cleanup of redundant functions to make the integration of http/generic/tcp devices easier

 ## CLI

 :white_check_mark: simple loading animation in CLI

 :white_check_mark: CLI Enhancements

+:x: Teams reports in CLI for all types (1.5.3.8 Release)

 # Roadmap for 1.5.4.x - Steamed Hams